This post contains affiliate links. Please see our disclosure policy.

 - Scrape the paddle, bottom and sides of the bowl to make sure all the butter is incorporated.
 Add the vanilla, increase to medium and whip 3-4 minutes until fluffy.
 It should have a thick fudgy frosting texture.

 - If you want a thinner frosting, mix in a tablespoon of heavy cream.
+For a thicker frosting beat in an additional 30 grams (1/4 cup) powdered sugar.

 - Transfer frosting to piping bag or bowl and cover with plastic wrap until ready to use at room temperature immediately.